otobrglez/cebelca-gateway/README.md

 # GraphQL Schema

-The up-to-date GraphQL schema can be found at the top of this folder: [`schema.graphql`](./schema.graphql).
+The up-to-date GraphQL schema is at [cebelca-gateway.pinkstack.com/schema.graphql](https://cebelca-gateway.pinkstack.com/schema.graphql) or at the roof of this folder - [`schema.graphql`](./schema.graphql).

 Additional configuration for GraphQL clients is also available via [`graphql.config.yml`](./graphql.config.yml) - i.e. environments and endpoints.

 The schema is auto-generated and thus up to date with this repository.
 If manual regeneration is needed, use: